NSHipster/articles/_posts/2012-12-17-cggeometry.md

 So for those of you who spent more time learning TI-BASIC than Euclidean geometry, here's the cheat-sheet for how geometry works in [Quartz 2D][1], the drawing system used in iOS and Mac OS X:

 - A **`CGPoint`** is a struct that represents a point in a two-dimensional coordinate system.
 For iOS, the origin is at the top-left, so points move right and down as their `x` and `y` values, respectively, increase.
-OS X, by contrast, is oriented with `(0, 0)` in the bottom right, with `y` moving up as it increases.
+OS X, by contrast, is oriented with `(0, 0)` in the bottom left, with `y` moving up as it increases.

 - A **`CGSize`** is a struct that represents the dimensions of `width` and `height`.